 Samsung’s standard manufacturer warranty is normal for a mobile device.
 A Gear S2 is covered for 1 year after the day of purchase for defects that occur under normal use, though Samsung determines “normal use,” so it can deny any claim it wishes.
 Don’t expect a repair or replacement if you get the Gear S2 wet or drop it, but if the battery gets very bad before a year is out, Samsung may replace it.
 You can find full details on Samsung warranties here.

-There isn’t a good alternative to buy.
-Since the Gear S2 is an Android-only watch, and Apple makes the only other capable watch, it causes a pickle.
-The Apple Watch requires an iPhone and if you’re in the market for a Gear, you probably own a Galaxy or Android phone.
+Looking for an alternative?
+There’s the Apple Watch, of course.
+Keep in mind that it requires an iPhone — and if you’re in the market for a Gear, you probably own a Galaxy or Android phone.
+(Given the jaw-droppingly frustrating app store experience on other Android phones, we heartily discourage non-Galaxy owners from buying the Gear S2.)
 Android Wear watches are getting better, but they still aren’t great.
-If you want to explore that route, try one of the new Moto 360s or the Huawei Watch.
+If you want to explore that route, try one of the new Moto 360s or the Huawei Watch, or keep your eyes out for the Gear S2’s big brother, the Gear S3.
 The Gear S2 retails for about $300 and most other watches hover around that price.

 - Beautiful round design